San Miguel de Allende: 20th century to the present

-The city and nearby sanctuary at MAtotonilco were declared a World Heritage Site by UNESCO in July 2008.
-It was chosen both for its well-preserved Baroque colonial architecture and layout and for its historic role in the Mexican War of Independence.
+The city, as well as the nearby Sanctuary of Jesús Nazareno at Atotonilco, were declared a World Heritage Site by UNESCO in July 2008.
+The decision was made both for its well-preserved Baroque colonial architecture and layout and for its historic role in the Mexican War of Independence.
 The area that has been inscribed includes 64 blocks of the historic center and the sanctuary of Atotonilco with the title "Villa Protectora de San Miguel el Grande y el Santuario de Jesus Nazareno de Atotonilco".

 Demographics

 View of calle Umaran in the downtown.